e-scott/Liri/README.md

 will show:
   * Name of the venue
   * Venue location
-  * Date of the Event (use moment to format this as "MM/DD/YYYY")
+  * Date of the Event (using moment Month/day/Year/Time)

 -node liri.js do-what-it-says
 You'll have to run it to see.